Skip to main content

 1. Create a Public Signature

-A public signature is a signature string that does not pose a security risk when it is published.
-A public signature is a "string you want to proof (e.g., user ID)" and an "authentication method namespace (defined by a user)" signed with your Ethereum account address.
-That is, anyone can decrypt with the Ethereum account address.
+A public signature is a signature string that is safe to publish.
+It consists of a "string you want to prove (e.g., user ID)" and an "authentication method namespace (defined by the user)", signed with your Ethereum account address.
+This allows anyone to verify the signer using the Ethereum account address.

-To generate a new public signature, pass the user-generated signature in the Ethereum wallet and the message used to sign it, a secret message (e.g., an access token), and the authentication method namespace to Khaos' RESTful API.
+To generate a new public signature, send the signature generated by the user's Ethereum wallet, the signed message, a secret message (e.g., an access token), and the authentication method namespace to the Khaos RESTful API.

-You can easily request it using Khaos Kit published on npm.
-Here's how to create a public signature used in the Dev Protocol's GitHub Market Contract.
+You can easily make this request using the Khaos Kit.
+The following example demonstrates how to create a public signature for the Dev Protocol's GitHub Market Contract.

 import { sign } from '@devprotocol/khaos-kit'